tianshengs/tianshengs.github.io/index.md

 I updated the QGIS model that I worked on last week.
 With the model, I downloaded data from Puerto Rico and did an analysis using the model that I made.
 Click to learn more.

 ### [Week3 Lab](globalDigitalElevation.md): Global Digital Elevation Models
 I used SAGA software to derive the channel networks of the Mt.
-Kilimanjaro region.
+Kilimanjaro region using SRTM data.

+### [Week4 Lab](globalDigitalElevation.md): Global Digital Elevation Models (Automation, Error Propogation and Uncertainty)
+I used batch processing algorithms for SAGA tools to automate the processing tasks to calculate the channel networks of Bali and Lombok Islands, Indonesia, with a focus in understanding sources of errors and comparing elevation models and their resulting hydrological models from two different data sources (Aster and SRTM).